philspence/gendock/README.md

 This is the name of the experiment, all files will be saved the **data** directory.
 GenDock will create a directory with the name of the experiment that is given by this argument, e.g. **data/experiment1** if the argument **-x experiment1** is given.

 #### Number of molecules to generate or dock (-n) *required*
 This is the number of molecules to generate or dock.
-You can skip generating molecules if necessary (for example in the case where you already have a library of molecules), see the -g argument below.
+You can skip generating molecules if necessary (for example in the case where you already have a library of molecules) by running with value ```0```.
+These molecules will be stored in an SDF file located in the data directory for that experiment.
+When skipping generaation of molecules, ensure that there is an SDF file from the library you want to screen (e.g. the NCI library) inside the data directory of the experiment and it is named *"experiment_name".sdf*.

 #### Number of receptors (-r) *required*
 GenDock will use as many receptors as you define, comparison of binding is easy using the CSV file generated.
 Make sure each receptor has its own vina configuration file.
 GenDock will then prepare the receptors for AutoDock Vina automatically before docking ligands.
+To skip docking use the value ```0```.

 #### Mass of molecules to generate (-m) *default = 400*
 Use this argument to define the size of molecules that you wish to generate.
 The default is 400, this value is always an estimate, the mass will have a range of about 100, so for 400 you will most likely get a range of 350-450.